safespring/web/content/blogg/2024/2024-08-vmware-exit.md

 ## Background

-VMware was a leading software company in the field of cloud computing and virtualisation technology that creates an abstraction layer over computer hardware.
+VMware was a leading software company in the field of on-premise datacenter virtualization technology that creates an abstraction layer over computer hardware.
 In many ways VMware pioneered the usage of virtual servers on top of "common off the shelf" (COTS) Intel based server hardware during the 2000s.
 They became the first choice for many on-premise datacenter workloads even though other and less known alternativs did and do exist

 ## The Safespring alternative